L'Anse Aux Meadows Cruise Port Guide

 No ships scheduled in port today.

-On average L'Anse Aux Meadows is rather expensive as a port of call.
-Sailings visiting L'Anse Aux Meadows during the the peak season of fall are more expensive than the the low season of summer.
-See the diagram below for the monthly average cost per day.
+Cruises visiting L'Anse Aux Meadows during the the peak season of fall are a bit more expensive than the the low season of summer.
+On average cruises that visit L'Anse Aux Meadows are fairly expensive compared to other itineraries.
+The graph below shows the monthly average cost per day for cruises visiting L'Anse Aux Meadows.